kyodgorbek/WeatherAppTasks/README.md

-Mini Weather Dashboard App
+🌦️ Mini Weather Dashboard App

-Overview
+📋 Overview
 This is a simple Android application that fetches and displays weather data for a user-specified city using the OpenWeatherMap API.
-The app is built with Clean Architecture, Jetpack Compose, Koin for dependency injection, Ktor for networking, and DataStore for persisting the last searched city.
-It fulfills all requirements and includes bonus features like a loading state, weather icon display, and persistence.
+The app is built using Clean Architecture, Jetpack Compose, Koin, Ktor, and DataStore, and includes several bonus features:

-Architecture:

-Used Clean Architecture with Domain, Data, and Presentation layers to ensure separation of concerns, testability, and maintainability.

-Domain layer contains independent business logic (CurrentWeather model, GetCurrentWeatherUseCase).

-Data layer handles API calls (WeatherApi, WeatherRepositoryImpl) and persistence (PreferencesDataStore).

-Presentation layer manages UI (MainActivity, WeatherViewModel) with Jetpack Compose.
+✅ Loading state
+✅ Weather icon display
+✅ Last searched city persistence

+🏗️ Architecture
+The app follows Clean Architecture, separating concerns across three layers:

+Domain Layer

+Contains business logic:

+CurrentWeather model

+GetCurrentWeatherUseCase

+Data Layer

+Handles external data:

+API interaction via WeatherApi

+Implementation in WeatherRepositoryImpl

+Persistence with PreferencesDataStore

+Presentation Layer

+UI & state management using Jetpack Compose:

+MainActivity

+WeatherViewModel

-Tech Stack:
+🧰 Tech Stack

-Jetpack Compose: Chosen for modern, declarative UI development, enabling a responsive and clean interface (bonus requirement).

-Koin: Lightweight dependency injection framework, simpler than Hilt for a small app.

-Ktor: Used for networking due to its Kotlin-native design and flexibility with JSON serialization.

-DataStore: Implemented for persisting the last searched city (bonus requirement), preferred over SharedPreferences for type safety.

-Coil: Used for loading weather icons from OpenWeatherMap (bonus requirement).

-API:
+Technology	Purpose
+Jetpack Compose	Modern, declarative UI toolkit with reactive capabilities Koin	is a Lightweight DI framework, simple and suitable for small projects Ktor	Kotlin-native HTTP client for network requests and JSON serialization
+DataStore: Modern data storage solution, type-safe and coroutine-friendly Coil	Efficient image loading for displaying weather icons
+MockK: A Mocking library for unit testing Kotlin classes Turbine	Tool for testing Kotlin Flows

+🌐 API
-Utilized OpenWeatherMap’s free Current Weather Data API for simplicity and reliability.
+Used OpenWeatherMap’s Current Weather Data API
+The

-Hardcoded the API key in ApiKey.kt as permitted by the assignment.
-In production, I’d store it securely using BuildConfig or environment variables.
+API key is hardcoded for simplicity, as allowed in the assignment

+In production, sensitive keys should be stored securely using BuildConfig, encrypted storage, or environment variables.

-Error Handling:
+⚠️ Error Handling

-Handles network failures and invalid city inputs, displaying user-friendly messages (e.g., "City not found or unexpected error").
+Displays user-friendly messages for:

+Network errors (e.g., no internet)

+Invalid city names (e.g., “City not found”)